techidaily/site-facebook/source/_posts/expert-methods-for-purging-tumultuous-tweets.md

 ## 7\.
 Manage Shared Content in LinkedIn

- LinkedIn is the platform for professional connections and[personal branding](https://www.makeuseof.com/personal-branding-tips/) .
+ LinkedIn is the platform for professional connections and [personal branding](https://www.makeuseof.com/personal-branding-tips/) .
 So, you should be extra careful about what you post or share here.
 To manually check and delete any offensive post you may have shared earlier, follow these steps one by one:

 1. Click the**Me** icon located at the top bar of the LinkedIn homepage.
 2. Select the**View profile** option and scroll down to the**Your Activity** section.